 Roller loses its cold temperature relatively quickly

-The Vive Massage Ball Set offers a comprehensive, analog approach to foot care, packaging four distinct tools into one affordable kit.
+The Vive Massage Ball Set offers a versatile, manual approach to foot care, packaging four distinct tools into one affordable kit.
 Instead of relying on a single mechanism, this set equips you with a textured foot roller designed to hold temperature, along with three massage balls ranging from smooth to aggressively spiky.
 This variety allows you to graduate your therapy from a gentle roll to deep tissue work as your tolerance improves.
 The standout feature is the roller’s ability to be frozen or warmed in hot water, adding a thermal element to your recovery routine that standard tennis balls simply can’t match.

 Performance